Creative Commons License

 Some figures were created by colleagues from the visualization community and are used in the book under the CC BY 4.0 license.
 Below, these figures are clearly marked by giving the original figure author in the figure caption.
 When you use these figures, please, do include an appropriate attribution to the original author.

-Here is an archive with all figures from the book.
-Below, you can search for figures based on their caption or browse, view, and download individual figures.
+Search for figures based on their caption or browse, view, and download individual figures below.